digital-pet/digital-pet/README.md

 ## Trivia

-- Anarchist hacker in the 2600 style - be gay, do crime
+- Anarchist hacker in the 2600 style - be gay, do crime, fuck ma bell
 - Lockpicking enthusiast
 - Taught C by my mother and QBasic by my father
 - Connoisseur of absurd software licenses